 Berkowitz is currently working on several projects: a series of articles on the roles of visualization and sensation in making anatomical knowledge (two of which have now been published and two of which are forthcoming), a book on the pedagogical spaces that defined late Enlightenment medical science in Britain, and an exhibit and series of public lectures on the 19th-century naturalist Joseph Leidy.
-The book, Charles Bell and the Anatomy of Reform, will be published by University of Chicago Press in October 2015.
+For more information on the book Charles Bell and the Anatomy of Reform, which will be available from University of Chicago Press in fall 2015, please click here.

 As director of CHF’s Beckman Center, Berkowitz works with CHF fellows and Philadelphia-area historians of science to continue to develop CHF as a center for independent research and scholarly community.